timb-machine/threat-crank/README.md

     ./threat-crank.py -r ".* Russia .*" -p "Windows" -v

-* Generate a Gephi formatted list that can be used to draw the Equation groups kill chain in Gephi (“unified” forces all affected threat actors who share the same TTPs to share the nodes vs representing common TTPs per actor
+* Generate a Gephi formatted list that can be used to draw the Equation groups kill chain in Gephi (“unified” forces all affected threat actors who share the same TTPs to share the nodes vs representing common TTPs per actor:

     ./threat-crank.py -G unified -a "Equation"

-* Generates 5 rounds of random kill chain picked form the TTPs of actors that target the financial services community
+* Generates 5 rounds of random kill chain picked form the TTPs of actors that target the financial services community:

     ./threat-crank.py -W 5 -i “.* financial .*”